Lazy Guy Mayo

 - I use a VitaMix.
-Adjust speed if using a different blender, alternatively I’ve been told ‘wand blenders’ work beautifully with a tall measuring cup or Mason jar.
+Adjust speed if use a different blender, alternatively ‘wand blenders’ work with a Mason jar.
 Clean up is easier too 😉

-- Substitute other oils if you don’t tolerate/like olive oil.
-I tried avocado oil, doesn’t work well.
-I’ve used flax oil too and that works but expensive!
+- Substitute other oils if you don’t tolerate or like olive oil.
+Avocado oil doesn’t work well.
+Flax oil works but expensive.

-- Parsley mayo…add a handful and watch a pale green color light up your senses!
+- Parsley mayo: add a handful of parsley and watch a beautiful green color light up your senses!

-- A trick I learned from Sally Fallon … add a tablespoon of whey and leave covered jar of mayo at room temp for 7 hours before refrigerating.
-This boosts nutrients and adds valuable enzymes to aid digestion of fats.
-Also keeps mayo fresh for several months.
-Without whey, mayo keeps 2 weeks.
+- A trick I learned from Sally Fallon … add a tablespoon of whey and leave covered jar of mayo at room temperature for 7 hours before refrigerating to boost nutrients, add valuable enzymes that aid fat digestion, and keep mayo fresh for several months.
+Without whey, this mayo keeps about 2 weeks in fridge.

-- Make gravy … add 2 Tbsp. mayo to 1 cup of meat stock, heat gently for couple minutes, stirring constantly.
+- Make gravy with 2 Tbsp. mayo added to 1 cup of meat stock, heat gently for couple minutes, stirring constantly.

 - This is a safe, delicious recipe for stage 1 of Body Ecology Diet.